Geolykt/EnchantmentsPlus/readme.md

 <br> While we currently don't add or remove any Enchantments, we will attempt to rebalance them and make them futureproof.
 In essence, we attempt to make this Fork as stable as possible to support Production-grade Servers.

 ## Enchantments+ vs other Zenchantments forks
-  - This fork is highly actively maintained and has persisted since May of 2020, which is the longer than any other fork which otherwise is more shortlived.
+  - This fork is highly actively maintained and has persisted since May of 2020, which is the longer than any other fork who are otherwise more shortlived.
-  - This fork is fast.
+  - This is fast.
 During the last months the fork accumulated lots of revisions that aim at improving performance as well as general code quality.
   - Enchantments+ doesn't use NMS.
 This means that newer versions are supported at a bigger scale than otherwise is the case, however with Zenchantments remvoing it's multi-version support, this may no longer be full selling point.
-  - Zenchantments supports (at some scale) 1.12 and other versions, Enchantments+ doesn't
+  - Zenchantments supports (at some scale) 1.12 and other versions, Enchantments+ doesn't.
-  - The fork compiles, Zenchantments doesn't.
+  - The fork compiles, Zenchantments doesn't (for 1.16.2+).
   - The fork is stable, while there are some bugs, most are either really obscure or noone reported them to me.
+If they are reported, they will often be fixed in under a day (especially on github).

+## Metrics
+As of version 2.1.6 the plugin uses bstats to cover metrics, the page where the information is shown can be found [here](https://bstats.org/plugin/bukkit/EnchantmentsPlus/9211).

 ## Permissions
 <b>enchplus.enchant.get</b> - On player enchant event, allow player to have a chance at the enabled custom enchantments<br>